fetlife/help/02_profiles/09_does-fetlife-allow-multiple-profiles.md

 # Does FetLife allow multiple profiles?

-Yes, FetLife allows people to have multiple profiles.
-For example, MeanUberDom might have a secret fantasy about being spanked, and doesn't feel comfortable letting all his friends know - so he creates a secondary (also called alternate) profile called PlsSpankMeMommy to explore this side of his sexuality.
-His pictures are still of or by him, but may not be as identifiable.
-The information about age and such changed to help him feel comfortable and not judged by others.
-But it is still the sort of profile allowed on FetLife.
+Yes, FetLife allows members to have multiple profiles.

+For example, MeanUberDom might have a secret fantasy about being spanked and doesn't feel comfortable letting all his friends know - so he creates a secondary (also called an alternate) profile called PlsSpankMeMommy to explore this side of his sexuality.

+His pictures must still be of or by him but they don’t need to be as identifiable.
+The information about age and such may be changed to help him feel comfortable and not judged by others.
+But this is one type of profile allowed on FetLife.

-There are some types of alternate profiles that **we do not allow**.
+There are some types of alternate profiles that we do not allow.
 For example:

-- Sock Puppets - alternate or secondary profiles that are used to go around blocks, bans, or spoof or maliciously attack other members of FetLife.
+- Sock Puppets - alternate or secondary profiles that are used to go around blocks, bans, other profile restrictions, or spoof or maliciously attack other members of FetLife.
 When reported and verified, we wash those socks right out of FetLife!
+     - Other profile restrictions could include, but are not limited to, using alternate profiles to
+          - Surpass the 20 group limit ownership rule
+          - Circumvent our automatic spam restrictions
+          - Bypass a sitewide time out
-- Impostors - someone posing as another real person.
-As soon as the real person says "Not Cool!", we delete the profile.
+- Impostors - someone who is posing as another real person.

-If you're ready to make a secondary profile and need help, check out [https://fetlife.com/help/how-do-i-make-a-secondary-profile](https://fetlife.com/help/how-do-i-make-a-secondary-profile)
+If you're ready to make a secondary profile and need help, check out https://fetlife.com/help/how-do-i-make-a-secondary-profile.